-Marketing emails are different from transactional, as they are sent to many subscribers at once, they do not have to be a response to a particular action.
-These emails include useful and interesting content, offers, news, announcements, deals, etc.
+Marketing emails are different from transactional emails because they are sent to many subscribers at once; they do not have to be a response to a particular action.
+These emails include useful content, offers, news, announcements, deals, etc.

 There are some types of marketing emails:

-Newsletter is an email containing your recent news, content, updates.
-It is usually devoted to 1 topic.
+A newsletter is an email containing recent news, content, updates.
+It is usually devoted to one topic.

-Digest usually includes links to your last articles or news with a few sentences to intrigue readers.
-It is usually devoted to more than 1 topic, it is kind of a report.
+Digests usually include links to your latest articles or news with a few sentences to intrigue readers.
+It is usually devoted to more than one topic; it like a summary of your recent work.

-This email announces the recent changes, updates, for example announcing a new product.
+This email announces recent changes, updates, or announces a new product.

-This email is aimed to invite to a particular event.
+This email invites recipients to a particular event.

 5. Offers and discounts

-The choice of an email campaign depends on the goals you have established.
+The type of email campaign that you use depends on the goals you established.
 If you want to increase sales, you may choose special offers and discounts email campaign, if you want more followers and client engagement, choose newsletter and digest.

 This is the most creative part of your work.
 Concentrate on the content of your email.

-It is stated that people need 8 seconds to understand, whether your email is interesting or not.
-Thus, put the most important and useful information to the top.
+It is stated that people need 8 seconds to understand if your email is interesting or not.
+Thus, put the most important and useful information at the top of your email.

-The quote above is applied to email marketing as well.
-Get rid of long, heavy and extremely informational texts.
-Do you often read emails that contain 10 paragraphs of text and that is all?
+The quote above applies to email marketing.
+Get rid of long, dense, and overly informational text.
+Do you often read emails that contain 10 paragraphs of text?
 Put yourself in your subscribers’ shoes.

-To make your email easy-to-read and appealing, use a thematic, eye-catching image because this is the first thing your subscribers pay attention to while opening an email.
-Make sure, that you have added an alternative text, in case your image will not be shown, the alt text will describe it.
+To make your email easy-to-read and appealing, use a thematic, eye-catching image because this is the first thing your subscribers pay attention to after opening an email.
+Make sure that you have added an alternative text, in case your image will not be shown, the alt text will describe it.

 Your call-to-action button should be striking and easily visible.
 Subscribers have to understand what to do.

-Almost all email services have a wide choice of ready email templates to any occasion.
-You can create your own original and creative template in our service, with the help of drag-and-drop editor.
-It is easy to use, just drag the necessary elements to your template and choose the desired design.
+Almost every email service has an extensive library of pre-designed email templates for any occasion.
+You can create your own original and creative template in our service, with the help of a drag-and-drop editor.
+It is easy to use, drag the necessary elements to your template, and choose the desired design.

-Remember, that your content must be in accordance with your subscribers’ preferences.
-Do not send the same email to every subscriber.
+Remember that your content must be following your subscribers’ preferences.
+Do not send the same emails to all of your subscribers.
 Make use of personalization and segmentation!

-Having created the email body, think of your subject line.
+After creating the body of the email, think of your subject line.

-Subject line is the “face” of your email since it is the first what your subscribers see when receiving your email.
-Success of your subject line affects your email open rate.
+The subject line is the “face” of your email since it is the first thing your subscribers see when receiving your email.
+The success of your subject line affects your email open rate.

-So, if it is poor, you should work better on the subject line.
-A/B test will help you to optimize the work.
+So, if your subject is weak, you should work better on the subject line.
+A/B tests will help you optimize your subject lines.

-- Sum up all your email body in the subject line.
-Write the most important and relevant information in it.
+- Sum up your email body in the subject line.
+Write the most important and relevant information on it.

 - Use intriguing questions, as they will make subscribers open an email.

-- Avoid spam-like words, including BUY, FOR FREE, JUST NOW, etc.
+- Avoid spam-like words, including BUY, FOR FREE, RIGHT NOW, etc.